 This range of tools allows for a broad spectrum of design options.

-Within Android Studio lies the Layout Editor, which acts as your workspace to visually compose your application’s UI.
+Within Android Studio, you can choose between the visual Layout Editor for XML or the Live Preview for Compose to visually compose your application’s UI.
 Essential aspects of the Layout Editor include:

 - The use of constraint properties to define positions for views like TextViews within a layout.